Welcome from the Faculty Ombudsperson

 A full description of how this office operates can be found in the Faculty Ombuds Charter document.

 What is the role of a faculty ombuds?

-- Help you locate and understand relevant University and College policies and procedures
+- Help you locate and understand relevant University, College, and Departmental policies and procedures

-- Help you identify and select options for resolving questions, concerns, or problems in the workplace
+- Help you identify and evaluate options for resolving your workplace concerns

 - Refer you to appropriate University resources, services, or programs